lenesk/sokolova.dk/private-danish-language-lessons-online-in-zoom.md

-I offer private online Danish classesin Zoom for individuals and companies' employees with a flexible start date and an individually tailored curriculum.I teach Danish at all levels according to the Common European Framework of Reference for Languages.
+I offer private online Danish classes in Zoom for individuals and companies' employees with a flexible start date and an individually tailored curriculum.I teach Danish at all levels according to the Common European Framework of Reference for Languages.

 Please, contact me by mail [elena@sokolova.dk](mailto:elena@sokolova.dk), if you would like to schedule private lessons.
 Then, you will get a link to a Zoom meeting, where we can have a conversation about your needs and wishes for teaching.